Accelerated Mobile Pages: Third-party integration

 Any organization or individual can build products or features which will work on AMP pages, provided they comply with the AMP Project specifications.
 As of July 2017, the AMP Project's website listed around 120 advertising companies and around 30 analytics companies as AMP Project participants.

 Performance

 Google reports that AMP pages served in Google search typically load in less than one second and use ten times less data than the equivalent non-AMP pages.
 CNBC reported a 75% decrease in mobile page load time for AMP Pages over non-AMP pages, while Gizmodo reported that AMP pages loaded three times faster than non-AMP pages.

-An academic paper about AMP reveals that AMP pages' page load time is two-and-a-half times faster than non-AMP versions in Google's search result page without pre-rendering.
+A 2019 study found that AMP pages' load time is two-and-a-half times faster than non-AMP versions in Google's search result page without pre-rendering.
 With pre-rendering, the AMP version is approximately nine times faster than the non-AMP version, though pre-rendering may consume additional mobile data.